Challenges of AI Coding Agents in Production Environments

 Limited Domain Understanding and Service Limits

-AI coding agents often struggle with designing scalable systems due to the vast number of choices and the lack of enterprise‑specific context.
-Large enterprise codebases and monorepos can be too extensive for agents to learn from effectively.
-Additionally, popular coding agents face service limits that hinder their performance in large‑scale environments.
-For instance, indexing features may fail or degrade in quality for repositories with more than 2,500 files or due to memory constraints.
-Files larger than 500 KB are often excluded from indexing, which can impact established products with older, larger code files.
+Normally, AI coding agents often struggle with designing scalable systems due to the vast number of choices and the lack of enterprise‑specific context.
+Usually, large enterprise codebases and monorepos can be too extensive for agents to learn from effectively.
+Generally, popular coding agents face service limits that hinder their performance in large‑scale environments, For example, indexing features may fail or degrade in quality for repositories with more than 2,500 files or due to memory constraints.

-For complex tasks involving extensive file contexts or refactoring, developers must provide relevant files and explicitly define the refactoring procedure and surrounding build/command sequences to validate implementations without introducing regressions.
+Basically, files larger than 500 KB are often excluded from indexing, which can impact established products with older, larger code files.
+Often, developers must provide relevant files and explicitly define the refactoring procedure and surrounding build/command sequences to validate implementations without introducing regressions.

 Lack of Hardware Context and Usage